Sidney Weintraub (economist, born 1922)

 Sidney Weintraub (/ˈwaɪntrɑːb/; 18 May 1922, New York City – 10 April 2014, Cuernavaca, Mexico) was an economist, foreign service officer, professor, non-fiction author, and novelist.

-After leaving U.S. government service, he was the Dean Rusk Professor at the University of Texas at Austin, Lyndon B. Johnson School of Public Affairs from 1976-1994; emeritus thereafter) and holder of the William E. Simon Chair in Political Economy at the Center for Strategic and International Studies in Washington, D.C. from 1994-2011.
+After leaving U.S. government service, he was the Dean Rusk Professor at the University of Texas at Austin, Lyndon B. Johnson School of Public Affairs from 1976 to 1994; emeritus thereafter) and holder of the William E. Simon Chair in Political Economy at the Center for Strategic and International Studies in Washington, D.C., from 1994 to 2011.

 Early life

 Sidney Weintraub was born 18 May 1922 in New York City to Reuben and Anna (Litwin) Weintraub.

 He studied at City College where he obtained a B.B.A. in 1943.
 He earned his M.A. in journalism at the University of Missouri in 1948 and his M.A. in economics at Yale University in 1958.
 He obtained his Ph.D. in economics at American University in 1966.

 He did his military service in the U.S. Army during World War II, from 1943 to 1946.